Phillrb/Jenkins-Traffic-Light/README.md

 Jenkins-Traffic-Light
 =====================

-An OSX app that monitors a Jenkins RSS build feed and updates a soft traffic light and optionally an Arduino via USB
+An OSX app (and optional Arduino sketch) to monitor a Jenkins RSS build feed and update a soft traffic light and also an Arduino via USB

-This OSX app is a lightweight tool that:
+The OSX app is a lightweight tool that:
 - monitors a single Jenkins RSS feed
 - updates a virtual traffic light in an NSWindow
-- optionally sends the build status to an attached Arduino via USB - code for Arduino will be uploaded soon.
+- optionally sends the build status to an attached Arduino via USB

+The Arduino sketch is a fairly simple pice of code that:
+- listens to serial data sent over USB from the OSX app
+- updates 3 digital 5v pins
+- can also sound an audio alert on state change using an attached speaker

 Features include:
 - displaying build status in the OSX status bar, dock and window